 Wood BOE meets tonight

-The board meets at the Wood County Schools central office at 13th and Plum streets in Parkersburg.
+The meeting will be held at 6 p.m. at the board’s 13th and Plum streets offices in Parkersburg.
 The meeting is open to the public.